HerveAbdi/data4PCCAR/README.md

 for spatial locations.
 To be used to illustrate PCA, Varimax rotation, and also MCA.

+### sixAuthorsPunctuated

+The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian, Hugo, Zola, Proust, Giraudoux) *plus* the punctuation of one chapter of Abdi's *Les Réseaux de Neurones*.
+A classic example for CA.

+### sixBeers12Descriptors10Judges

+Ten tasters evaluated the intensity of twelve descriptors for six beers.
+These data can be used to illustrate: un-normed (or normed) Principal Component Analysis (PCA) or Correspondence Analysis (CA).

 ### sixFaces

 The (230 by 240 = 55,200 pixels) pictures of six faces (3 men and 3 women).
 To be used to illustrate PCA or PLS on images.

-### sixAuthorsPunctuated

-The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian, Hugo, Zola, Proust, Giraudoux) *plus* the punctuation of one chapter of Abdi's *Les Réseaux de Neurones*.
-A classic example for CA.

 ### twentyWines